samricc/epa_power_plants/README.md

     1. A csv file, "mt_plant_data.csv" showing the demographic and pollution information from the plant in Montana.

 ### E. Script plotting.py
-**Data:**
-1. This script pulls data in from the “rings.py”, specifically "ring_info.csv".

 **Purpose:**
 1. This script graphs the three dimensional relationship between the number of people of color within the different rings created in “rings.py” to the general share of people of color within the state.